Thunder from Down Under—

 Once he learns of John's planned visit, Lynn sets himself the goal that Bugsby needs to be complete enough that they can drive on the street once John arrives.
 John's visit provides just the right kind of pressure on Lynn to achieve the new level of reassembly of the car.
 Even though he works almost every day until the early hours of the morning for two weeks, Lynn declares the car ready for John's visit only one day before his expected arrival.
 Although Bugsby doesn't have fenders or hood reattached, and the interior is only tacked in, all the under body wiring is complete and the car runs well enough that Lynn is willing to take to the streets.

-parts are unfamiliar to American ears.
+Australian names of some automotive body parts are unfamiliar to American ears. |

 As might be expected in any international discourse, some translation between languages is required.
 It was no different with John and Lynn who speak two different dialects of the English language.
 Lynn was already familiar with the British use of boot and bonnet, but he was unfamiliar with other terms.